zhangjunhd/reading-notes/psychology/BeyondFeelings.md

 Recognize that extreme views (whether conservative or liberal) are seldom correct, so they avoid them, practice fair- mindedness, and seek a balanced view.|Ignore the need for balance and give preference to views that support their established views.
 Practice restraint, controlling their feelings rather than being controlled by them, and thinking before acting.|Tend to follow their feelings and act impulsively.

-As the desirable qualities suggested, critical thinking depends on mental discipline.
+As the desirable qualities suggested, **critical thinking depends on mental discipline**.
 Effective thinkers exert control over their mental life, direct their thoughts rather than being directed by them, and withhold their endorsement of any idea – even their own – until they have tested and proved it.

 ## 2.4 The Role Of Intuition
 And two facts are common to all these experiences, great and small alike.
 The first is that intuition cannot be controlled; the second is that intuition is not completely trustworthy.
 Even the strongest intuition can prove wrong.
 For both reasons, though intuition is always a welcome companion to critical thinking, it is never a substitute for it.
 This, of course, is no cause for concern because many other skills of thinking can be controlled and developed.